saisankp/Statistical-Analysis/README.md

 # Statistical-Analysis-I
-Programming to improve my understanding of statistical analysis using R.
+My programming in R to improve my understanding of statistical analysis.